interwebologist/NerdPrompt/README.md

 ## 💡 Best Practices

 - Keep your API key private—do not share it publicly.
 - Ensure you have sufficient credits in your Perplexity.ai account to make queries.
+At time of writing free $5 of credits a month for pro user. plenty, I've never used it all and I mostly using Perplexity via Nerdprompt
 - Use Python 3.8 or higher for compatibility.

 ---